lidalei/DataflowTemplates/v2/pubsub-binary-to-bigquery/docs/PubSubProtoToBigQuery/README.md

 *   outputTableSpec: Output BigQuery table.
 For example,
     \<project\>:\<dataset\>.\<table_name\>.
 If the table already exists, it must have a schema already set.
+*   bigQueryTableSchemaPath: GCS path to BigQuery schema file.
+For example, gs://MyBucket/bq_schema.json.
+If this is not set, then the schema is inferred from the Proto schema.

 The template has the following optional parameters: